 For more information , see Hosted vs. Dedicated Connections.

-Step 3: Use our API or portal to provision the connection, and accept/verify that connection from the cloud side.
+Step 3: Use our API or portal to provision the connection.
+Depending on the CSP and whether you have cloud access keys, you may need to accept/verify that connection from the cloud side.

 In the case of Hosted connections, this takes a matter of minutes.
 Dedicated connections require an LOA from the CSP, which can take several days.
 Once provided, PacketFabric works with the colocation facility to put the cross connect in place.